elusivecodes/fQuery/README.md

 Stop all animations for each node.

 - `selector` is a query selector string, a *HTMLElement*, *NodeList*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes.
-- `options` is an object containing properties to define how the animations should be stopped.
+- `options` is an object containing options for how the animations should be stopped.
     - `finish` is a boolean indicating whether to immediately finish the animation, and will default to *true*.

 ```javascript